Dependency injection

 To get a basic understanding of the core's lifecycle management it is helpful to get a rough insight on the main construct.
 As already mentioned, object lifecycle management is conceptualized as steps to take place at build-time.
 It is done very early and only once during the TYPO3 bootstrap process.
 All calculated information is written to a special cache that can not be reconfigured and is available early.
 On subsequent requests the cache file is loaded.
 Extensions can not mess with the construct if they adhere to the core API.

 Besides being created early, the state of the container is independent and exactly the same in frontend, backend and CLI scope.
 The same container instance may even be used for multiple requests.
 This is becoming more and more important nowadays with the core being able to execute sub requests.
 The only exception to this is the Install Tool: It uses a more basic container that "cannot fail".
-This difference is not important for extension developers however since they can't hook into the Install Tool at those places anyways.
+This difference is not important for extension developers however since they can't hook into the Install Tool at those places.

 The Symfony container implementation is usually configured to actively scan the extension classes for needed injections.
 All it takes are just a couple of lines within the Services.yaml file.
 This should be done within all extensions that contain PHP classes and it is the fundamental setup we will outline in the following sections.

 The main takeaway is: When a developer fiddles with container configuration, the cache needs to be manually cleared.
-And if some configuration issue slipped in, which made the container or DI calculation fail, the system does not heal itself and needs both a fix of the configuration plus probably a cache removal.
+And if some configuration issue slipped in, which made the container or DI calculation fail, the system does not heal itself and needs both a fix of the Dependency injection configuration plus probably a cache removal.
 The standalone Install Tool however should always work, even if the backend breaks down, so the "Flush caches" button is always reachable.
 Note that if the container calculation fails, the var/log/typo3_* files contain the exception with backtrace!

 Important terms